documenting-ruby/documenting-ruby.github.io/_posts/2011-10-07-step-by-step-guide.markdown

 git commit -m "adding documentation for WHAT_YOU_CHANGED"
 {% endhighlight %}

-Submit a pull request to MU's fork if you want a quality review, or need help creating a patch to submit to Ruby Core.
+Submit a pull request to documenting-ruby's fork if you want a quality review, or need help creating a patch to submit to Ruby Core.
 Or if you have something that's ready to go, you can submit the patch yourself (see instructions below).
 You should **not** submit a pull request to ruby/ruby, they don't use github's mechanism for this.

 ## Instructions for creating your own patch